AdrianRC/cocoeverything/README.md

 # CocoEverything
 The online store for the "Coco Everything" brand.

-View it hosted on http://cocoeverything.herokuapp.com/
+View it hosted at http://cocoeverything.herokuapp.com/